News

 Keeping workplace equipment in good condition is another important aspect of ensuring a safe work environment.
 Equipment that is poorly maintained can malfunction and become a safety hazard.
 Regular inspections should be scheduled to identify any faults, wear and tear, or defects in the tools and machinery being used.
 By addressing issues early on, companies can prevent accidents before they happen.

-Employees should also be encouraged to report any problems with equipment as soon as they notice them.
+Employees should also be encouraged to report any problems with equipment, including potential issues caused by bird nesting or droppings, as soon as they notice them.
 Immediate action should be taken to repair or replace faulty equipment.
 Proper maintenance keeps workers safe and helps improve efficiency and productivity by reducing the likelihood of sudden breakdowns that could disrupt work.

 1. Promote Proper Ergonomics